-If you have hepatitis C, don't assume that over-the-counter medications are safe for you.
+Don't assume that over-the-counter medications are safe, either.
 Never take any drugs, supplements or alternative medicines before talking to your doctor.

 Learn to Relax

-Living with a chronic illness can be tough, and so can the treatment for hepatitis C. It's easy to let your anxieties overcome you.
+Living with a chronic illness can be tough, and so can the treatment for hepatitis C. It's easy to let your anxieties get to you.
 For people undergoing treatment, depression is always a risk.

 To combat anxiety and depression, exercise regularly.
-Exercise helps your state of mind as much as your body.
-Franciscus also recommends trying out some relaxation and massage techniques.
-There isn't any scientific evidence that these approaches will help, he says, but he's seen many people who have benefited from them.
+It helps your state of mind as much as your body.
+Try out some relaxation and massage techniques.
+There isn't any scientific evidence that these approaches will help, but many people have benefited from them.

-Also, do the commonsense stuff.
+Most of all, keep living your life.
 Don't isolate yourself.
 Go out with friends.
 Do things you enjoy.
-Don't let your anxieties about hepatitis C keep you from doing the things you've always done.
+Don't let your worries about hepatitis C keep you from doing the things you've always done.

 Most people with hepatitis C live long lives.
 Many don't have symptoms for decades, if ever.
 It's important to remember this.
-Being diagnosed may even have a positive effect on your life.
+Finding out you have it may even have a positive effect on your life.